telosnetwork/telos-docs/docs/quickstart/metamask_remix.md

 1. Load or create the smart contracts that we want to compile and deploy using Remix file explorer.
 Go under contracts tab and create a file named MyEpicToken.sol.

-2. For this example, we will deploy an ERC20 contract from [Open Zeppelin](https://docs.openzeppelin.com/contracts/4.x/erc20)
+2. For this example, we will deploy this ERC20 contract from [Open Zeppelin](https://docs.openzeppelin.com/contracts/4.x/erc20)

-3. Paste the Smart Contract from Open Zeppelin under the contracts folder into MyEpicToken.sol file.
+3. Copy and Paste the Smart Contract from Open Zeppelin under the contracts folder into MyEpicToken.sol file.
 ![ERC20 Token Pic](/img/My_EPIC_ERC.png)
 4. **Change network to Web3Injected to integrate Telos Testnet Through MetaMask** Click on Ethereum Deploy Logo on the side